- China Tours +

 3. Upstream and downstream prices are the same for most cruise routes.
 However, downstream is cheaper for cruises between Chongqing and Shanghai.
 (Only Victoria Prince Cruises run between Chongqing and Shanghai.).

 Downstream and upstream shore excursions for cruises between Chongqing and Yichang are the same in number (Most cruisers run between Chongqing and Yichang).
-Check out Yangtze Cruise Routes for details.

 1. Slower Cruises